-The College may unofficially withdraw a student after twenty-one (21) consecutive calendar days of absence from all classes.
-The date of determination becomes the 14th day from the last date of attendance, and the College will complete a Return to Title IV calculation for the United States Department of Education.
-The withdrawal date will remain the student's last date of attendance for the calculations, and the date of determination is the 14th day absent.
-Legal holidays and term breaks on the academic calendar do not count in the twenty-one (21) consecutive calendar days; however, Saturdays, and Sundays count during an academic term.
+The College may unofficially withdrawal a student after twenty-one (21) days of absence from all classes from the end of the previous term.
+The date of determination becomes the 21st day from the end of the previous term, and the College will complete a Return to Title IV calculation for the United States Department of Education if Title IV funds were used by the withdrawn student.